BaharaJr/api-docs/docs/users/user/user.md

  ![img alt](/images/SubMenuList.png)

  2. Select the reason for disabling the user account.

  3. Click the Confirm button to confirm disabling the selected user account.
 The user status will change to disabled.

+## Self Registration ##
-Employees with records in the system can become system users through self registrationlink available via login page of HRHIS.
+Employees with records in the system can become system users through self registration.
+The self registration link is available via login page of HRHIS.
 To perform self registration follow the steps below.

- 1. On the login screen select the self registration button as shown below
+ 1. On the login screen click the self registration button as shown below

  ![img alt](/images/SelfRegistrationBtn.png)